Compared to other major construction materials, the more sustainable choice is clear.

-Over a building's lifetime – from harvesting trees through manufacturing, transportation, installation, use, maintenance and disposal or recycling – wood performs better than concrete and steel in terms of embodied energy, air and water pollution, carbon footprint and greenhouse gas emissions.
+Over a building's lifetime – from harvesting trees through manufacturing, transportation, installation, use, maintenance, and disposal or recycling – wood performs better than concrete and steel in terms of embodied energy, air and water pollution, carbon footprint, and greenhouse gas emissions.

 Manufacturing processes associated with wood products require less fossil fuel-based energy.
 They’re responsible for fewer greenhouse gas emissions than the manufacture of other major building materials.